jtclarkjr/discord-reasoning-bot/README.md

 If you want to do on/off by chat inputs the most clear and straightforward solution is to make another bot that initializes the desired bot to on/off.
 However, this intializer bot will need to be on.
 This is good for:

 - If the initializer bot is always on
-- Have mutliple bots needing to switch on/off
+- Have multiple bots needing to switch on/off
 - Avoiding having to do a API request to turn on/off
 - Can even set something like roleIds to have permissions only for `!on {bot.tag}` etc